GiovanniZambiasi/gameplay-framework-unity/README.md

 ## Exceptions
 The `namespaces` rule will be most useful for your *runtime* scripts, where most of the buisness logic of your application will go.
 However, exceptions can be made for **`Editor` and `Test`** assemblies, since those namespaces are technically different than their respective types.
 For example, if you have a `Wizard : Entity` in a `WizardsAndGoblins.Wizards` `namespace`, an editor for it would likely be called `WizardEditor` inside a `WizardsAndGoblins.Editor.Wizards` `namespace`.
 In this case `WizardEditor` *needs to know* about the type in `WizardsAndGoblins.Wizards`.

 Another exception to the rule are `Systems`.
-Since they will be responsible for all `Managers` and their `Entities`, forbidding access their types could become counter-productive.
+Since they will be responsible for all `Managers` and their `Entities`, forbidding access to their types could become counter-productive.
 If you deem it neccessary, you *can* apply abstraction between the `System` and its `Managers`.
 This could be useful if you want to have different `Managers` on different levels of you game, but still maintain the same `System`.
 For example, you could have an interface `IObjectiveManager` that has two implementations: `CaptureTheFlagManager` and `TeamDeathmatchManager`, one for each game mode.
 The `System` could use that interface to communicate with them, preserving abstraction between the two.

 ## How do I abstract?
 There are many ways of achieving abstraction, but here are some examples involving `Managers` and a `System`: